letsencrypt/website/content/en/docs/staging-environment.md

 `https://acme-staging-v02.api.letsencrypt.org/directory`

 If you're using Certbot, you can use our staging environment with the `--dry-run` flag.
 For other ACME clients, please read their instructions for information on testing with our staging environment.
 Please note the v2 staging environment requires a v2 compatible ACME client.

+Also please note that ACME accounts are scoped to a directory, and thus a separate account on the staging environment is required.
+Certbot handles this for you.

 # Rate Limits